Welcome to Lady Be Good.net

 In all our testing...(gee wiz folks, sorry)...we seemed to have neglected to film a video of the last few seconds of flight.
 Sheesh.
 So here it is.
 Unfortunately, the simulator model is not imbued with any "crash physics".
 Too bad too.
 Because it would help diagnose many questions about the geometry of the impact itself (a complex topic we may devote a future discussion to).
 Notice however how the #4 engine propeller touches the ground first.
 The belly of the fuselage has not impacted the grount yet.
 Simple physics dictate this would have thrown the aircraft into a clockwise rotation resulting in the "inverted' heading in which the wreck was found, and is consistent with thefuselage "nose bending", the tail breakage, and other damage evidence.

 The video "pauses" briefly at the exact moment of impact to scan around the aircraft, so as to examine it's attitude in relation to the ground at this moment.
-It then continues into the ground, although without the clockwise cartwheel that would have been present in life.
+It then continues into the ground, although without the suddenely initiated clockwise rotation that would have been present in life after prop #4 strikes the ground.
 Most of the focus here is on on the flight gauges, sense of aircraft speed, and angle of impact, etc.....

 LBG Impact Video